grab/engineering-blog/_posts/2023-09-22-scalable-lookalike-audiences.md

 ### Impact

 *   Users can see advertisements targeting a new audience within 15 mins after the advertiser creates a campaign.
-*   This new system doubled the impressions and clicks, while also improving the CTR, conversion rate and return on investment.
+*   This new system doubled the impressions and clicks, while also improving the CTR, conversion rate, and return on investment.
 *   Costs for generating lookalike audiences decreased by 98%.

 ## Learnings/Conclusion